In this article, I will share step-by-step instructions with my own photos and videos for the following recipes:

 - Pinch of salt

-- Put 6 oz of plain flour into a mixing bowl.
+- Add the flour into a mixing bowl.
 Use a sieve so that you are adding as much air as possible.

 - Add a pinch of salt.

-- Take 3 oz of butter and cut into small pieces.
-The butter is best if at room temperature.
+- Take the butter and cut into small pieces.
+The butter is best if it is at room temperature.